lin2j/easy-deploy/README.md

 [**简体中文**](README_zh_CN.md) 🐼

-Easy Deploy is a plug-in developed by me using the Alibaba Cloud Toolkit plug-in to facilitate the deployment of services during the development process.
+Easy Deploy is a plugin I developed, drawing inspiration from the Alibaba Cloud Toolkit.
+Its purpose is to streamline the process of deploying services during my development workflow.

-Compared with the Alibaba Cloud Toolkit, the plug-in functions I develop will be much less, because I can't use many functions of ACT, and it is a bit bloated for me.

-Therefore, I only take the part of the functions that I care about for development, which is the process of server management and deployment.
+Compared to the Alibaba Cloud Toolkit, my plugin has significantly fewer features.
+The functionalities of ACT seemed a bit excessive for my needs, so I chose to focus only on the aspects that matter most to me, primarily centered around server management and deployment processes.

-I gave this plugin this name because its functionality is really seldom simple, but I will continue to optimize it and improve its functionality.
+I named this plugin Easy Deploy because its functionalities are indeed straightforward.
+While it may have limited capabilities, I plan to continuously optimize it and add new features to enhance its completeness.

-This is also the first IntelliJ platform plug-in I developed.
-Many problems were solved little by little after a long search.
-I also plan to write the process of developing plug-ins in the future.

-Now that the plug-in has been released to the plug-in market, search and install it by the name Easy Deploy, or download the installation package for manual installation.
+This marks my first venture into developing an IntelliJ IDEA plugin.
+Throughout the development process, I encountered numerous challenges, which I addressed through extensive research and learning.
+In the future, I intend to document my experiences in developing this plugin to share insights with fellow developers.

 👉👉 [Find in plugin marketplace](https://plugins.jetbrains.com/plugin/19432-easy-deploy)